AliZainShah1/AliZainShah1/README.md

 ## About Me

-Hey, I'm Ali Zain, currently working as an Associate Software Engineer at a software company while pursuing my Bachelor's in Computer Science (BCCS) from FAST University.
+Hey, I'm Ali Zain, currently working as an Associate Software Engineer at a software company while pursuing my Bachelor's in Computer Science (BSCS) from FAST University.
 With nearly 2 years of experience in React and Next.js development, I'm passionate about building exceptional user interfaces and crafting seamless web experiences.

 ## What I Do